patrikis-angelos/re-former/README.md

 This project is about creating a form in pure HTML and reform it by using form_tag helper and form_with helper in Rails.

 The form created in this projects includes username, email, password, and submit.
 This form allows you to create new instances and save them in a table.
 Also, it enables you to edit the information of users on the table.

+The form raises an error when a field is empty.

 ![screenshot](images/srcn.png)